-Our 11th contest saw us enlist the help of award-winning poet Kathy Miles as judge.
+Our 11th contest saw us enlist the help of award-winning poet Kathy Miles as a judge.

 In 2018 we welcomed back Sally Spedding while 2019 saw Mike Jenkins return for his second stint as judge.
 In 2020 award-winning poet Sally Spedding returned to judge again.

 In 2021, a special year, our 15th, we were delighted that Kathy Miles agreed to judge once again.

 Absent from the literary scene for five years, John Evans returned to judge in 2022 while in 2023 we have a brand new judge, Mick Evans – like Sally, Eloise and Kathy, a past winner and a fabulous poet.

 Unlike many competitions we do not filter* entries, our judges read every single poem so everyone has the same chance.
 We also believe in having (naming) as many ‘winners’ as possible.
 By having 20 winners each year we aim to encourage writers who may have come 4th, 5th etc. in other competitions but who would never know.
 Since we’ve begun the competition other bigger contests have started to follow our lead and are also naming more writers amongst their winners, although no one goes as far as we do yet!

 *Unless our entries increase past a manageable level of course!
 In that case, we’ll let you know first.